f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 **Flow of the use case**

 ![](images/use_case_topology.png)

+1) Ansible tower will grab all the playbooks from Github
+2) Playbook on ansible tower will first query the APIC for the tenant name and logical device cluster provided by the user and grab the BIG-IP name being used in the logical device cluster.
+Example - VM name -> **BigIP-01**
+3) Playbook will then query the variable file with the BIG-IP VM name to IP address matching and grab the correct BIG-IP credentials
+4) Playbook will mamange the pool memnbers on the BIG-IP

 Before executing the playbook, login to the BIG-IP
 * BIG-IP: **[https://{TBIGIPIP}](https://{TBIGIPIP})**
 * Username: **admin**